-If you’re wondering whether mice can eat chocolate, the answer is not so black and white.
-The truth is, there has not been enough research done to determine the exact effect that chocolate has on mice.
+If you’re wondering whether mice can eat chocolate, the answer is not that clear-cut.
+The truth is that there has not been enough research done to determine the exact effect that chocolate has on mice.

-It has been determined that very small amounts of chocolate have not had adverse effects, but that doesn’t mean it’s not harmful.
-While not toxic, it would be better to avoid offering your mouse chocolate until further information is available.
+So far, it has been determined that very small amounts of chocolate do not have adverse effects on mice, but that doesn’t mean it’s not harmful.
+While chocolate is not toxic to mice, it would be best to avoid offering it to your pet mouse until more information is available.

 Is Chocolate Toxic to Mice?

-You are sure to have heard that chocolate is toxic to dogs, but could it also be toxic to mice?
-As mentioned, not enough research has been done to determine this definitively, but we do know that the chemical transferred into chocolate from the cacao plant can be toxic to animals.
+You have likely heard that chocolate is toxic to dogs, but is it also toxic to mice?
+Not enough research has been done to determine this definitively, but we do know that the chemical transferred into chocolate from the cacao plant can be toxic to many animals.

 A chemical called theobromine is highly concentrated in the cacao plant.
 Substantial amounts of theobromine remain after the chocolate-making process.
 Theobromine levels are especially high in unsweetened baking chocolate, cocoa powder, dark chocolate, and semi-sweet chocolate.